Yuhala/tees-for-dummies/riscv-pmp/visionfive2.md

 bzip2 -dk starfive-jh7110-202409-SD-minimal-desktop-wayland.img.bz2
 ```
 - [Install BalenaEtcher](https://etcher.balena.io/) and open it.
-- Connect a microSD card to your PC and use BalenaEtcher to flash the above image to the SD card: `Flash from file` --> `Select target card`[^1] --> `Flash!`.
-Once done insert the SD card into the board.
+- Connect a microSD card to your PC and use BalenaEtcher to flash the above image to the SD card: `Flash from file` --> `Select target card` --> `Flash!`.[^1] Once done insert the SD card into the board.
 <!--Setup the boot mode by toggling the [RGPIO buttons](https://doc-en.rvspace.org/VisionFive2/PDF/VisionFive2_QSG.pdf) (page 39) accordingly.
 We use the SD card in our case which corresponds to `SDIO 3.0 mode`: `RGPIO_1 = L(0)` and `RGPIO_0 = H(1)` (use a small pin to toggle the buttons).-->
 - Connect a display (e.g., HDMI), keyboard, and mouse to the board (we will configure SSH access subsequently), and power on the board.
 - Once you have the login interface, enter the default login credentials: `Username: user, Password: starfive`.
 Configure SSH in the terminal as follows.